 Note: If you are on a low-sodium diet, you should avoid eating bagels that contain too much salt.

 2. Consider Your Spreads

-These are some tips that can help make your bagel much healthier.
+These are some tips to make your bagel more healthful.
 But, how do you make it easily at home?
 Scroll down for the process.